This post may contain affiliate links. Please read my Disclosure for more info.

 Lower Blood Pressure:

-Now that you know the benefits of plant-based dieting, it’s time to look at some easy and quick recipes to try with your family:
+Now that you know the benefits of plant-based dieting, lets look at some easy and quick recipes to try with your family:

-I also found this article; 25 Healthy Plant-Based Dinners The Entire Family Will Love, there are some great ideas in here, I love the Vegan Meatballs and the Lentil Sheperd’s Pie recipes.
+I also found this article; 25 Healthy Plant-Based Dinners The Entire Family Will Love, there are some great ideas in here.

-Ready to give plants a try?
+Ready to give this diet plan a try?
 You might be surprised by the outcome!